 Instead, the defendant rendered his own judgement, choosing to take his own life rather than face a judge's verdict.

 Facing serious criminal charges can be devastating, frightening, and overwhelming; however, defense options are available, and a self-imposed death penalty is not the best way to handle the situation.
 To speak to an experienced criminal defense team about your case, call (405) 418-8888.
+Or visit our homepage.

 Image credit: DEA.gov